DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 {{% /tab %}}
 {{< /tabs >}}

-**Note**: All the spans from a trace sampled using a tracing library configuration are tagged with the ingestion reason `rule`.
+**Note**: All the spans from a trace sampled using a APM SDK configuration are tagged with the ingestion reason `rule`.
 Services configured with user-defined sampling rules are marked as `Configured` in the [Ingestion Control Page][5] Configuration column.

 ## Error and rare traces